It was hard work, dying, harder

 harder than building your own pool, your own garage, your own house,

-harder than your marriage ending, a second wife dying,
+harder than your marriage ending, a second wife dying of cancer,

 Dying was the hardest of all